NeneWang/Concept-Logs/pages/Content writing.md

 	- The idea is to produce something you will also be reviewing and solidifying things.
 	- At the moment I am consistently producing three kinds of documentaitons:
 		- Jupyter Book Notes: For assignments, Data Science Explorations, Computer Science Topics.
 			- Reason: This is intended to be paired with your resume -> As it shows some of mini projects that focuses on CS.
 I can also leave some assigments in other topics.
+(Such as engineering, if I have assigments to show, or a collection of small projects)
+		-
 		-
 		-